godaai/scale-py/README.md

-# Distributed Programming with Python
+# Scale Python Data Science

-Open Source, Pythonic, Distributed Programming Book for Next-Generation AI Applications
+Open Source, Pythonic, Distributed Programming Book for Next-Generation Data Science and AI Applications

 ## Introduction

 Python has become the de facto programming language for data science and artificial intelligence.
-Data scientists often using Python to perform a wide range of tasks.
+Data scientists often use Python to perform a wide range of tasks.
 This book is primarily focused on addressing the limitations of Python parallelism, with a particular emphasis on applications in the field of data science.

 ## Contributing